PlusOne with MS in Bioengineering

 With the PlusOne program, students attain their bachelor’s degree followed by a PlusOne year to complete the master’s degree.

-Below are the eligible undergraduate majors available to pursue a PlusOne pathway with a master’s degree in Bioengineering.
-Also, review the Curriculum Guides and the Accelerated Master’s links for further details, including program policies and procedures, as well as how to Apply.
+Below are the eligible undergraduate majors available to pursue a PlusOne pathway with a master’s degree in bioengineering as well as career opportunities.
+Also, review the Curriculum Guides and the PlusOne Accelerated Master’s links for further details, including program policies and procedures, as well as how to Apply.

 Acceptable Undergraduate Pathways